Ben-Kerman/immersive/README.md

 `%APPDATA%\mpv\scripts` on Windows).
 This folder should be named `immersive`.
 Using any other name will mean that you will have to change the names of all config files to match it as well.
-All necessary files can be downloaded as a ZIP file from GitHub using the "Code" button at the top of the repo's start page.
+All necessary files can be downloaded as a ZIP file from the latest [release](https://github.com/Ben-Kerman/immersive/releases).

+If you want the most up-to-date version possible, use the "Code" button at the top of the repo's start page.
 Simply extract the contents of the file into your mpv scripts folder and remove the branch name (most likely `-master`) from the name of the extracted directory.

 The script is configured in several different files.
 These need to be placed in a directory called `script-opts` that is located next to your `mpv.conf`